 - Pavilion Café and Gallery Café at Lakeside Arts Centre

-The £4.8m restoration of Highfields Park is now underway thanks to £3.2m funding from the Heritage and Big Lottery Fund!
+The £4.8m restoration of Highfields Park is now complete thanks to £3.2m funding from the Heritage and Big Lottery Fund!

 - Restoring bridges, stonework, pavilions, boathouse and ticket office